 - Access to diagnostic tests: Our campaigning has led to a change in national policy and a major investment in transvaginal ultrasound equipment across England.
 Despite this, one in ten GPs has been refused access to tests in the last year4.
 We are continuing to work to change this.

-Help us campaign
+Help us campaign and raise awareness

 - Get involved with Ovarian Cancer Awareness Month 2016.

-- Hand out copies of our symptoms awareness leaflet to your friends, family and contacts or download our symptoms poster (also available in other languages) to print off and display.
+- Hand out copies of our symptoms awareness leaflet (also available in other languages) to your friends, family and contacts or download our symptoms poster to print off and display.
 Use our order form to order leaflets, stickers and posters.

 - Ask your GP to complete one of our accredited online learning modules.